ubergrape/grape-web-client/docs/development.md

 This will start a local web proxy at `0.0.0.0:3128` that redirects the assets of a chatgrape installation to the local assets.
 This is currently hard coded to support `staging` and `dev` instances.

-To access embedded version of Grape, go to: `http://localhost:8081/demo/embedded.html` On `demo/embedded.html`, change `serviceUrl` parameter to your `stage` or `dev` instance.
+To access embedded version of Grape, go to `http://localhost:8081/demo/embedded.html` In `demo/embedded.html`, change `serviceUrl` parameter to your `stage` or `dev` instance.

-To resolve CORS errors (Windows, IE, VirtaulBox), please follow [this](https://www.webdavsystem.com/ajax/programming/cross_origin_requests) guide.
-If, it's not helped - try [this](https://answers.microsoft.com/en-us/ie/forum/ie11-iewindows_10/cannot-watch-videos-on-internet-explorer-11/a3253887-b5c5-424c-91c1-ec9ed4b73b01).
+To resolve CORS errors (Windows, IE, VirtualBox), please follow [this](https://www.webdavsystem.com/ajax/programming/cross_origin_requests) guide.
+If it didn't help - try [this](https://answers.microsoft.com/en-us/ie/forum/ie11-iewindows_10/cannot-watch-videos-on-internet-explorer-11/a3253887-b5c5-424c-91c1-ec9ed4b73b01).

-On your first run the certificate `.http-mitm-proxy/certs/ca.pem` is created.
-You have to install and trust this certifiate using your standard OS tools.
+On your first run, the certificate `.http-mitm-proxy/certs/ca.pem` is created.
+You have to install and trust this certificate using your standard OS tools.

 Also install the `ca/chatgrape-labs.pem` certificate.